mohamedsayedantar/Robotic-Inference/README.md

 ![](https://github.com/mohamedsayedantar/Robotic-Inference/blob/master/images/model-classification.png)

 - now we can set the number of epochs, Snapshot interval, Base Learning Rate, Validation interval ....
-- by choosing one of the 3 networks provided LeNet, AlexNet and GoogLeNet in this case AlexNet gaved a good results.
+- by choosing one of the 3 networks provided LeNet, AlexNet and GoogLeNet in this case AlexNet gave a good results.
 - giving the model a name then create.

 ![](https://github.com/mohamedsayedantar/Robotic-Inference/blob/master/images/model.png)